Nintendo Switch 2 Review: It's Bigger, but Is It Better?

 Compared to the OLED model, the Switch 2 is a monster.

-For instance, playing Fortnite in handheld mode for over an hour was a bit of a struggle and, ultimately, uncomfortable.
+For instance, playing Fortnite in handheld mode for over an hour proved to be a bit of a struggle and ultimately uncomfortable.
 That said, this was probably done intentionally, as the bigger size is one of the new console's selling points, and the handheld ergonomics are something that will likely be addressed with a more compact Switch 2 Lite later down the road.

 What’s impressive, though, is that the console is the same depth as the original, despite the upgrades.
 It’s also only slightly heavier, which does help if you're planning on long play sessions in handheld mode.